 The rules for constructing a bond graph of an electrical circuit are very simple.
 We start by representing each circuit node by a 0-junction except for the reference node which is drawn like in the circuit diagram.
 We then represent each branch of the circuit diagram by a pair of bonds connecting two 0-junctions with a 1junction between them.
 We let the harpoons point in the same direction that we picked for the branch currents.
-Finally, we attach the network elements to the 1-junctions with the harpoons away from the junction for passive network elements, and directed towards the junction for sources.
+Finally, we attach the circuit elements to the 1junctions with the harpoons away from the junction for passive circuit elements, and directed towards the junction for sources.

 Contrary to other graphical abstractions such as block diagrams and signal flow graphs, the bond graph obviously preserves the geometric topology of the physical system.
 What destroys the topology in a block diagram or a signal flow graph is the fact that voltages and currents that participate in a power flow get separated from each other.
 However, efforts and flows aren't tradable goods in a physical system.
-The only two types of merchandise that exist in a physical system are power and mass.
+The only two types of merchandise that exist in a physical system are energy and mass.
 The bond graph preserves the structural topology of the physical system since it reflects physical trades.

-Since the potential of the reference node $v_0$ is normalized to zero, the power into and out of the reference node is zero, and consequently, we can eliminate the power bonds that connect the circuit to the reference node.
+Since the potential of the reference node v_0 can, without loss of generality, be normalized to zero, we can say that no power flows into or out of the reference node.
+Thus, it makes physical sense to eliminate such bonds from the bond graph.
 In our example, this leads to a number of junctions with only two bonds attached to them.
 Such junctions can be eliminated.
 The two attached bonds are thereby amalgamated into one.
-The resulting simplified bond graph for the above example is shown below:
+The resulting simplified bond graph for the above example is shown in Fig. 5.